 Pursuant to the State’s 2016 Comprehensive Energy Plan, Vermont is required to reduce its GHG emissions by no less than 40% below 1990 GHG emission levels by January 1, 2030 and no less than 80% below 1990 GHG emission levels by January 1, 2050.

-The Agency of Natural Resources (ANR) is required to adopt rules consistent with the Plan and the GWSA provides for a cause of action if the Agency fails to engage in rulemaking or adopt rules that fail to achieve the required emissions reductions.

 Measurable resilience, adaptation and sequestration goals developed by the Council

-In addition to the GHG emission reduction requirements set forth in the GWSA, the Climate Council developed a series of resilience and adaptation goals tied to certain pathways discussed later in this Plan.
-While the goals are only capturing some portion of the work needed to achieve resilience, adaptation, and sequestration objectives, their development was intended as a starting point to set benchmarks for work on those climate priorities.
-Further work needs to be done to refine this set of goals and to develop ways to measure these goals, but these are a starting point for measuring progress for proposed climate change initiatives, programs, and polities.
-The Measuring and Assessing Progress section of this plan will speak to how to further refine measurement tools for adaptation and resilience goals.
+In addition to the GHG emission reduction requirements set forth in the GWSA, the Climate Council is working to develop metrics to assess progress with respect to our actions around building resilience and adaptation and enhancing sequestration and storage.
+The Measuring and Assessing Progress section of this plan speaks to the development of a framework for assessing adaptation and resilience goals.
+In addition, the section of the plan for the carbon budget speaks to future work to consider carbon sequestration forecasting which will help determine how effective strategies and actions are at impacting our natural and working lands ability to sequester and store carbon.

-The goals outlined below were developed tied to three time periods: 2025, 2030, and 2050 for the pathways listed under Pathways for Adaptation and Building Resilience in the Built Environment.
-Measurements for success towards these goals have not been developed but will be developed early in 2022 to ensure these goals are measurable and trackable by the Vermont Climate Council.